luisfop/NoteBeer/README.md

 This is Beernote, it was created for study purposes, and of course, to save the beers I enjoy the most.
 The application is a SPA ( single page application).
 I used a simple locastorage as I am studing and practicing, but can easily be implemented a BFF ( backend for frontend ) such as firebase to store data.
-For the development of the app, I used ReactJs,and material-ui library.
+For the development of the app, I used ReactJs,and material-UI component library.